Barkeria palmeri (Rolfe) Schltr.

 Barkeria chinensis subsp. palmeri (1971)

-Barkeria palmeri is known from the Pacific Coastal Plain in the western Mexican states of Nayarit, Jalisco, Colima and Sinaloa.
-There are two populations in the northern and southern part of its range that are very close to the border with adjoining states so it would not be surprising to find it in Durango and Michoacán, respectively.
+In addition to its confirmed presence in Sonora, Barkeria palmeri is also known from the western Mexican states of Nayarit, Jalisco, Colima and Sinaloa.
+There are two populations in the northern and southern part of its range that are very close to borders with adjoining states so it would not be surprising in the future to also have confirmed reports of its presence in Durango and Michoacán, respectively.

 This species is frequently encountered throughout its range and at some of its stations could even be classified as abundant.
 Be that as it may, the populations are probably even larger than estimated because this plant often grows high up in the canopy of trees and only dedicated botanists who are willing to climb into the tree can observe and count them.